niplav/site/china.md

 	import squigglepy as sq
 	import matplotlib.pyplot as plt

-> As already said, we fix the value of extinction at 0, and the value of US-government-hegemon-led TAI at 1<!--TODO: change to MAGIC idea instead-->.
-(That is not to say that the US-government-hegemon-led TAI future is the [best possible TAI future](./cs/ai/alignment/cev/coherent_extrapolated_volition_yudkowsky_2004.pdf), or even a good or acceptable one.
+> As already said, we fix the value of extinction at 0, and the value of a [multinational AGI consortium](./doc/cs/ai/alignment/policy/multinational_agi_consortium_hausenloy_2023.pdf)-led TAI at 1 (I'll just call the consortium "MAGIC", from here on).
+That is not to say that the MAGIC-led TAI future is the [best possible TAI future](./cs/ai/alignment/cev/coherent_extrapolated_volition_yudkowsky_2004.pdf), or even a good or acceptable one.
 Technically the only assumption I'm making is that these kinds of futures are better than extinction—which I'm anxiously uncertain about.
-But the whole thing is symmetric under multiplication with -1, so…)
+But the whole thing is symmetric under multiplication with -1, so…

 	extinction_val=0
-	magic_val=1
+	magic_val=sq.norm(mean=1, sd=0.05)

 > Now we can truly start with some estimation.
 Let's start with the time until TAI, given that the US builds it first.
 [Cotra